Syazwan Buhari: Tampines Rovers

+On 7 July 2021 during matchday 5 of the 2021 AFC Champions League group stage match.
+He won the 'Man of the Match' award for his outstanding performance against Japanese club, Gamba Osaka and also notably saves 2 penalties in 1 game.

+On 23 February 2025, Syazwan played his 200th game for Tampines Rovers in a 1–0 win against DPMM.

 International career

 Youth

 Syazwan was called up to the national Under-23 team for the 2015 Southeast Asian Games and was the first choice goalkeeper.

 Senior

+Syazwan spend most of his time being the third choice goalkeeper for Singapore.

-Due to his impressive performance in the S.League, he was called up for the first time by Singapore's head coach V. Sundramoorthy in 2016.
+His impressive performance in the 2016 S.League earned him a call-up to the senior squad for the first time in a friendly match against Malaysia on 10 July 2016 by Singapore's head coach V. Sundramoorthy, but did not play.

+After 29 international games being on the bench, Syazwan made his international debut against Macau at the Macau Olympic Complex Stadium playing the full match and keeping a clean sheet on 26 March 2023.

+On 18 June 2023, Syazwan made his second international cap against Solomon Islands at the Singapore National Stadium.

 Others

 Singapore Selection Squad

-He was selected as part of the Singapore Selection squad for The Sultan of Selangor's Cup to be held on 24 August 2019.
+He was selected as part of the Singapore Selection squad for The Sultan of Selangor's Cup held on 24 August 2019.